15 April 1469

 - In 1475, Nanak accompanied his older sister to Sultanpur where she moved after her marriage.
 This was an important phase of his life.

-- According to Sikh traditions, Nanak’s childhood was filled many incidents that showed his divine calling.
+- According to Sikh traditions, Nanak’s childhood was filled with many incidents that showed his divine calling.

 - As per Sikh tradition, Nanak was a blessed or illuminated soul.
 He is not considered an incarnation or even a prophet.